dagger/dagger/docs/current/cloud/572923-get-started.md

   ![View dashboard](/img/current/cloud/get-started/connect-cloud.png)

-1. Browse to the *Organization Settings* page of the Dagger Cloud dashboard (accessible by clicking your user profile icon in the Dagger Cloud interface).
+1. Browse to the *Organizations Settings* page of the Dagger Cloud dashboard (accessible by clicking your user profile icon in the Dagger Cloud interface).
 Select your organization and navigate to the *Configuration* tab.
 Note the Dagger Cloud token carefully, as you will need it to connect your Dagger Cloud account with your CI provider.

   ![Get token](/img/current/cloud/get-started/get-token.png)